renaissance-benchmarks/renaissance/README.md

 ##### apache-spark

+- `gauss-mix` - Computes a Gaussian mixture model using expectation-maximization. (default repetitions: 40)

+- `log-regression` - Runs the logistic regression workload from the Spark MLlib. (default repetitions: 20)

 - `page-rank` - Runs a number of PageRank iterations, using RDDs. (default repetitions: 20)
-- `log-regression` - Runs the logistic regression workload from mllib. (default repetitions: 20)

 ##### core